Dog-Friendly Hervey Bay: Visiting Hervey Bay with a Dog

 The charming toilet and shower block for campers

-The park owners offer pet-minding for $50 per day, perfect for if you’re heading over to Fraser Island for the day from the nearby ferry terminal.
+The park owners offer pet-minding, perfect for if you’re heading over to Fraser Island for the day from the nearby ferry terminal.
 Just enquire in advance, as it does get booked out.
 Also be warned that you’ll likely encounter midges in the area.
 The best defence is covering up, although sprays may also help.

 Another pet-friendly park closer to the centre of Hervey Bay is Tasman Holiday Parks – Torquay Palms.
 While sites are on the small side, some of their cabins are pet-friendly, including selected villas, studios and family suites.
 The pet-friendly options are clearly marked.
-The park is about a 400m walk from the main beach in Hervey Bay.
+The park is about a 400m walk from the main beach in Hervey Bay and I’ve heard reports of treats given to dogs on arrival.

 Head Next To